cchaglund/visreg-test/README.md

     baseUrl,
     endpoints,
     viewports,
-    // Don't forget to add the new options here! suiteName,
+    // Don't forget to add the new options here suiteName,
     formatUrl,
     onPageVisit,